andrewbrg/react-redux-boilerplate/README.md

 ## Getting Started

-If you are running a linux setup make sure your home directoryn is owned by your current user
+If you are running a linux setup make sure your home directory is belongs by your default os user
 ```
 > sudo chown -R ${whoami} /home/${whoami}
 ```